 Students may seek the resolution of disagreements that arise from the application of the policies of the College as set forth in this Bulletin of Information through the appeal process that is appropriate for the particular disagreement or by conferring with the chairperson or director of the area in which the disagreement has arisen.
 If the disagreement cannot be resolved through these procedures, the student may appeal to the vice president who is responsible for supervising the area in which the disagreement has arisen.
-Students may inquire about the procedures for making appeals through the Center for Academic Support and Advising.
+Students may inquire about the procedures for making appeals through Career & Academic Success & Advising.

-If a disagreement cannot be resolved through an appeal procedure, the student may present a formal, written complaint to the president of the College.
-The College's policy for student complaints and the form for presenting formal complaints are available in the "About SHC" section of the College's website at www.shc.edu.
+Ifadisagreementcannotbe resolved through an appeal procedure, the student may present a formal, writtencomplainttothepresidentoftheCollege.
+The College's policy for student complaints and the form for presenting formal complaints are available in the "Policy and Disclosure Directory" section of theCollege's website at www.shc.edu.